HanquanL/One_OS/README.md

 design used in `sched/` and the device model below, so their subclasses port in with little change.
 (Lab 4's seek algorithms matter least on virtio hardware — there it's mainly the block-layer architecture being exercised.)

+**On reaching real hardware (Milestone 12):** the `-bios none -kernel` boot we use today is a QEMU development shortcut that skips real boot machinery.
+Getting to a physical machine means a proper bootloader, the firmware handoff, and a bootable image — plus a target-hardware choice: a real RISC-V board (keeps everything built so far) or an x86_64 port (reuses the generic layers, rewrites the `arch/` floor).
+The choice can wait; the early milestones are identical either way.

 ---